tom171296/BlogNet/_drafts/SecretManagementHashicorpVault.md

 ---

 Almost every application uses secrets to access secured parts of the software landscape.
-A secret can be something like a client secret, database credentials or other sensitive data.
 I think that almost everyone can relate to me when I say that keeping secrets in config files with the rest of your code base is a very "easy" solution for keeping your secrets.
 A sentence that I have heared a lot when it comes to keeping secrets in your code base is:

 > 'Why not, the only persons that can access our code base is our team self.'